TZmCFI/TZmCFI/README.md

 There is the following configurable option:

 - `-Dcfi-aborting-ss` toggles the uses of the aborting implementation of TZmCFI shadow stacks.
 The aborting implementation validates the integrity of a non-trustworthy return address, hence an increased overhead, whereas the default implementation just reloads and uses a trustworthy return address.
+- `-Dcfi-unnest` disables the support for nested exceptions, substantially reducing the overhead of shadow exception stacks.

 ### `-Dlog-{none|critical|warning|trace}` — Set log level